bt3gl/building_blog/content/lit_backdoor.md

 Category: Exploitation
 Tags: Reverse_shell netcat

-I was never a big fan of Macbooks.
-Being a penguin user for so long, you learn to stop worrying and love love the bomb.
+I was never a big fan of MacBooks.
+Being a penguin user for so long, you learn to stop worrying and love the bomb.
 But here is a little trick that works for both.

 In the victim's machine (presumably a macbook), create the reverse shell in the port 1337: